 Félix Rabin "Pogboy" EP and Tour

 French guitarist Félix Rabin will release his debut six track EP Pogboy on Friday April 17th.
-To celebrate the release, Félix will support American blues rock guitarist Samantha Fish on her UK and European tour.

 As far as I can remember I always loved music.
 Since I was born, both of my parents raised me and my brother with music.
 None of them are musicians, but music has always been a part of our childhood, between my father playing his CD and his old vinyl player.
 My mother listened to the radio from the first morning lights.
 We’ve always had a house full of instruments, even if no one was really playing them.
 I always loved the guitar, and even now I couldn’t tell you why.
 Back then, I had a guitar without strings, but had a lot of fun pretending to play it.